- ICH GCP

 |

-Hospital Anxiety and Depression Scale - 14 this scale is used to assess distress level among two groups
+The Hospital Anxiety and Depression Scale (HADS) will be used to assess psychological distress levels among both groups.

 |